jfadich/json-property/README.md

 `set($key, $value)`

 Set/Update the given key/value pair.
-This will automatically persist to the database.

-`merge( array $values )`
+`merge( array $values, array $allowedKeys = [] )`

-Merge the given array into the saved one. *Note: This will only merge values for keys that already exist in the array.
-To add new keys you must use set().*
+Merge the given array into the saved one.
+This will not add keys that don't exist in original array unless the key is included in the whitelist.

 `forget($key)`